 A resurgence of Covid-19 is putting pressure on the healthcare system in the Australian state of Victoria.
 In response, the state government has advised hospitals to keep surgical activity at 75% of pre-pandemic levels to ensure there is sufficient capacity to treat Coronavirus patients.
 But could there be another solution?

-The state government had planned to give all Victorian hospitals the green light to return to 100% of their usual elective surgery operating theatre capacity in July, in line with other Australian states and territories.
+The state government had planned to give all Victorian hospitals the green light to return to 100% of their usual elective surgery operating room capacity in July, in line with other Australian states and territories.
 But in recent weeks, almost two dozen people have been diagnosed with Covid-19 in Victoria, including doctors, nurses and paramedics.

 Last week, a delay in the return to pre-Covid elective surgery levels was announced, and hospitals were advised to remain at 75% of elective surgery activity to ensure hospitals are able to provide lifesaving care should there be a continued rise in coronavirus cases.